LucaDangeloS/Spotify-Visualizer/README.md

 - [x] Implement color cycling
 - [x] Implement token refresh in mid-playback
 - [x] Figure out a way to delegate the song interpretation to the server
-- [ ] Implement (raw) socket communication
-- [ ] Standardize the message exchanges from server to visualizers
+- [x] Standardize the message exchanges from server to visualizers
-- [ ] Add support for multiple visualizers
+- [x] Add support for multiple visualizers
-- [ ] Implement individual visualizer customization
 - [ ] Make color jump related to song volume
 - [ ] Fine tune palette sizes
 - [ ] Find a way for the server to know how many colors have been consumed in visualizer
+- [ ] Implement individual visualizer customization
 - [ ] Optimize beat steps to omit the beats lower that then confidence threshold
 - [ ] Make the webapp for parameters tweaking
 - [ ] Code clean-up (duh)